academic advice

 Progression decisions

-Once the Board has made its decision and if a student is unhappy with the outcome of the progression decision, then the student’s only option is to submit an appeal against it.
+Once the Progression Board has made its decision, the only option available to students who are unhappy with their progression decision is to submit an appeal against it.

 I have received my progression decision.
-What does this mean?
+What does it mean?

 FN